aminlahbib/Cloud-Secrets-Manager/docs/PROJECT_STATE_FEEDBACK.md

 - Good DevOps practices
 - Comprehensive testing

-**Recommendation:** **Proceed with production deployment** for backend and core frontend features.
-Complete remaining frontend enhancements in subsequent releases.
+**Recommendation:** **Proceed with production deployment** for backend and frontend.
+All core features are complete.
+Remaining items are optional enhancements.

 ---